 Shakambhari Mata

-Shakambhari Mata is the nourishing form of Devi who is remembered as the Mother who sustains the world with food, greens, herbs, and compassion.
+Shakambhari Mata is the nourishing form of the Divine Mother who sustains the world through food, vegetables, fruits, medicinal herbs, water, and compassion.

 Mool Mantra